 When the TPM is configured for center-aligned PWM (and ELSnB:ELSnA not = 0:0), the data direction for all channels in this TPM are overridden, the TPMxCHn pins are forced to be outputs controlled by the TPM, and the ELSnA bits control the polarity of each TPMxCHn output.
 If ELSnB:ELSnA=1:0, the corresponding TPMxCHn pin is cleared when the timer counter is counting up, and the channel value register matches the timer counter; the TPMxCHn pin is set when the timer counter is counting down, and the channel value register matches the timer counter.
-If ELSnA=1, the corresponding TPMxCHn pin is set when the timer counter is counting up and the channel value register matches the timer counter; the TPMxCHn pin is cleared when the timer counter is counting down and the channel value register matches the timer counter.
+If ELSnA=1, the corresponding TPMxCHn pin is set when the timer counter; the TPMxCHn pin is cleared when the channel value register matches the timer counter is counting up and the channel value register matches the timer counter; the TPMxCHn pin is cleared when the timer counter is the timer counter; the timer counter is counting up and the channel value register matches the timer counter is counting the timer counter; the timer counter is counter is counter is counter; the timer counter is counter is counter is counter.